 What's on this summer?

-Each week there will be different event.
-Note: weekdays only.
-See special events tab for full diary and details.
+Each week there will be different event during weekdays.
+See special events tab for further information.
+Here's the diary.

 We are open every day apart from a few days after Christmas when closure dates will be posted here.